iAvoe/Az900-Module-5-Review/README.md

 #### How can the IT department use biometric properties, such as facial recognition, to enable delivery drivers to prove their identities?
 - Multi-factor Authentication (MFA)

+#### How can the IT department use biometric properties, such as facial recognition, to enable delivery drivers to prove their identities?
+- Multifactor Authentication (MFA)

+#### Which of the following does Microsoft Entra (Azure Active Directory) support for passwordless authentication?
+- FIDO2 security keys (key providers)
+- Microsoft Authenticator
+- Windows Hello for Business

 #### How can the IT department reduce the number of times users must authenticate to access multiple applications?
 - Single sign-in (SSO)

+#### Which two services are provided by Microsoft Entra (Azure Active Directory)?
+- Authentication & Single sign-on (SSO)

+#### How can the IT department reduce the number of times users must authenticate to access multiple applications?
+- Single sign-on (SSO)

+#### What enables a user to sign in one time and use that credential to access multiple resources and applications from different providers?
+- Single sign-on (SSO)

 #### Which Microsoft Entra feature can you use to ensure that users can only access Microsoft Office 365 applications from approved client applications?
 - Conditional Access